guru-shreyansh/guru-shreyansh/README.md

 <h2 align="center">Welcome to my GitHub! 👋</h2>
-<p align="center"><i>I'm Shreyansh, an Eʟεcтяıcαʟ ✘ Σπɢιπεεя and Đεvεℓσρεя focused on crafting great web/app experiences.
+<p align="center"><i>I'm <b>Shreyansh</b>, an <b>Eʟεc✞яıcαʟ ✘ Σπɢιπεεя</b> and <b>Đεvεℓσρεя</b> focused on crafting great web/app experiences.
+    Designing and Coding have been my passion since the days I started working with computers but I found myself into app design/development since 2018.
 Whatever I have learned is through self-study and enrolling in various online programs/courses only.
-Being an internet enthusiast, I love freelancing and building beautifully designed, intuitive and functional applications & websites as I'm building a solid foundation in frontend technologies and languages.
+    Being an <b>Internet enthusiast<b/>, I love freelancing and building beautifully designed, intuitive and functional applications & websites as I'm building a solid foundation in frontend technologies and languages.
-Designing and Coding have been my passion since the days I started working with computers but I found myself into app design/development since 2018.</i>

     Being an Engineer I believe in using science to find creative practical solutions.
-My other hobbies include Photography, Cooking & Painting.
+My other hobbies include <b>Photography<b/>, <b>Cooking<b/> & <b>Painting<b/>.
 When I'm not developing and building things, you can find me on Youtube learning, Penning down thoughts/experiences, Watching movies, Daydreaming, Listening to music or Gaming on my laptop.
-Most importantly, whatever happens I always keep learning. :simple_smile:</p>
+Most importantly, whatever happens I always keep learning. :simple_smile:</i></p>